yigiitcoskun/yigiitcoskun/README.md

 # 👋 Hi there, I'm Mustafa Yiğit Coşkun

-I'm a **Mobile Application Developer** and **Full-Stack Web Developer**.
+I'm a **Mobile Application Developer**.
 I graduated from **Biruni University** with a degree in **Computer Programming**.
 My journey in software development started during high school, and since then I've worked on a variety of mobile and web projects.

 ## 🚀 Tech Stack & Skills